tkotosz/BehatMagento2Extension/README.md

 Use Behat Helper Services
 -------------------------

-If you are familiar with the [behat helper container](https://github.com/Behat/Behat/pull/974) feature in Behat then probably you already got used to defining helper services under the `services` configuration key like this:
+If you are familiar with the [helper container](https://github.com/Behat/Behat/pull/974) feature in Behat then probably you already got used to defining helper services under the `services` configuration key like this:

 ```yml
 default: